 List your top dining locations.

-Crêperie de l’Hermine - these famous savoury and sweet French crêpes and galettes are commonly complemented with a bowl of local cider.
+These famous savoury and sweet French crêpes and galettes are commonly complemented with a bowl of local cider.
 Ideal for children with its beautiful secure garden!
+La Gonelle’s Restaurant, Dinard

-La Gonelle’s Restaurant - another one of my favourite spots for dinner (more than lunch, though but really depends on you).
+Another one of my favourite spots for dinner (more than lunch, though but really depends on you).
 It opens only from April to end of September.
 This restaurant is an open place where you can eat in or out and is great with chilly weather.
 The best place to eat fresh fish and seafood caught daily by the chef himself.
+Le Benetin

-Le Benetin - for the best view and great food, you must go to Le Benetin located in Rotheneuf (suburb of Saint Malo).
+For the best view and great food, you must go to Le Benetin located in Rotheneuf (suburb of Saint Malo).
 This is a great spot to view all the small islands with delicious food and great staff.
 A must - go either with your partner or family and friends to appreciate the view!
+Le Coquillage

-Le Coquillage - the best gastro restaurant of the region is located near Cancale.
+The best gastro restaurant of the region is located near Cancale.
 It is such a romantic place for special occasions.
 A surreal experience!
+Grain de Vanille

 Where do you recommend for breakfast, brunch and lunch?